-A link or button that supports invocation of an action with control over conversation propagation.
+A link that supports invocation of an action with control over conversation propagation.
+Does not submit the form.

-- value the label. - action a method binding that specified the action listener. - view the JSF view id to link to. - fragment the fragment identifier to link to. - linkStyle either link, the default, or button. - buttonClass the css class for the button.
+- value the label. - action a method binding that specified the action listener. - view the JSF view id to link to. - fragment the fragment identifier to link to. - disabled is the link disabled? - propagation determines the conversation propagation style: begin, join, nest, none or end. - pageflow a pageflow definition to begin.
+(This is only useful when propagation="begin" or propagation="join".)